 Shade is key to staying cool when you’re in an RV.
 Even if you have to park or get a campsite in an area that isn’t your first preference, you might find that it’s better than that super sunny spot by the lake or beach.
 If you can, try to find a large tree to park near.
 This will help keep the temperature down in your RV.

 Also, think about where wind or a breeze is blowing.
 You’ll want to park where you can catch moving air.
 This might mean you park your RV away from others or near an open area.
 See if you can survey the campground before you choose your campsite or think about looking at a Google Map view online to find a good spot to go.
+It also helps to keep moisture out of your RV.

 Open Up Windows and Think About Ventilation